tannal/tannal.glitch.me/story.md

 the stories of tannal

+I hacked with browser engines, blink, gecko, webkit and servo. reading a lot web specs.

+I major in computer science.

+I loved to use and contributed to open source software.

+I blog about life science computers and programming.

+I love web.

+I'm going to learn japanese, while chinese is my native language. trust me, my english is good.

+I know how to sing.

+I interned at internet company doing collabrative software.

+I programmed.

+I do databases, both relational and key value store and others.

+I do embedded systems, I have two raspi, one is 3b+ for rtos, one is the newst pi5 for desktop.

+I do graphics, both 2d and 3d, both gui and real time renderring.

+I played piano, only right hande for now.

 I deployed whisper.cpp and llamac.cpp

 I built a linux distro, rootfs and an custom iso.

 I debug linux kernel.